Men are like steel. When they lose their temper, they lose their worth.Chuck Norris

 For instance, the layer of high-carbon steel laminated into our chisels and planes is usually 65~66 HRc in hardness.
-Western blades are made of a single piece of steel heat-treated to approximately 50~55 HRc to make the tool softer/tougher thereby limiting breakage.
+Western blades are made of a single piece of steel heat-treated to approximately 50~55 HRc to make the tool softer/tougher thereby limiting breakage while sacrificing the longevity of a blade’s sharp edge, the most significant performance criteria in a quality cutting tool, significantly.
 The extra hardness of the Japanese blade helps it stay sharper longer, an important benefit if your time is worth anything.
 This is good.

 The softer low-carbon/no-carbon steel or iron jigane body, however, is much softer and easily abraded making it possible to keep the hard steel layer thin, and therefore easily abraded, while protecting it from breaking.
 This is good.

-Unlike the blade’s bevel, however, the ura is all one-piece of hard steel.
-Without the ura depression, you would need to abrade all that hard steel at one time to initially flatten and regularly sharpen the blade, a necessity I guarantee would ruin your mellow mood even if you consumed massive quantities of controlled substances.
+Unlike the blade’s bevel, however, the ura (or “flat” as it is called in Western chisels) is all one-piece of hard steel.
+Without the hollow-ground ura depression, you would need to abrade all that hard steel at one time to initially flatten and regularly sharpen the blade, a necessity I guarantee would ruin your mellow mood even if you consumed massive quantities of controlled substances with the fervor Beldar and Prymaat exhibit when sucking down triple-ply toilet tissue.
 But with the addition of the ura detail, we only need to abrade the perimeter planar lands (the shiny areas in the photos above) surrounding the ura.
 This is exceedingly good.

 The ura depression makes it easier and quicker to not only sharpen the blade, but also to keep the “flat” planar (in a single plane).
 Without the ura, such a hard blade would be difficult to maintain planar and frustrating to sharpen.
 With the addition of the ura, however, the blade is genius.

 An important skill to learn when sharpening Japanese blades is how to maintain the lamination and ura effectively.
-We will discuss this important subject more in future posts, including the final article in this series.
+We will discuss this subject more in future posts, including the final article in this series.

 If you didn’t learn at least three new things from this post then you are either very smart or weren’t paying attention. ¯\_(ツ)_/¯